 Our top 3

-Whilst we recommend it’s best to read our whole article, as we have some very useful information on what you should be looking for when buying a motorized pedal exerciser, we do know many people are in rush and don’t have time to read the full review.
+While we recommend it’s best to read our whole article, as we have some handy information on what you should be looking for when buying a motorized pedal exerciser.
+We do know many people are in a rush and don’t have time to read the full review.

 For those of you who do not have time to read the whole article, we have put together a comparison table so you can check out what each bike has to offer and see the price, for those who have more time, please read the full review for each bike and our handy tips.